chazu/portable-object-compiler/Readme.txt

 need to elsewhere find a compatible C compiler.
 This should be no problem since one of our goals - see below - is to make "objc" work with as many C compilers as possible.
 On UNIX systems, the (free) "gcc" compiler is a possibility (not needed, but possible).

-Another possibility, is to use the (free) "lcc" compiler or the "tcc" TDF compiler system.
+Another possibility, is to use the (free) "lcc" compiler or the "tcc" TDF compiler system, or Intel "icc".
+The TDF tcc compiler was compatible in the past, but has not been tested for years.
+See http://github.com/tendra for more info.

 NICE FEATURES